Boeing 747: Other uses

 Upon its retirement from service, the 747 which was number two in the production line was dismantled and shipped to Hopyeong, Namyangju, Gyeonggi-do, South Korea where it was re-assembled, repainted in a livery similar to that of Air Force One and converted into a restaurant.
 Originally flown commercially by Pan Am as N747PA, Clipper Juan T. Trippe, and repaired for service following a tailstrike, it stayed with the airline until its bankruptcy.
 The restaurant closed by 2009, and the aircraft was scrapped in 2010.

 A former British Airways 747-200B, G-BDXJ, is parked at the Dunsfold Aerodrome in Surrey, England and has been used as a movie set for productions such as the 2006 James Bond film, Casino Royale using the fictional registration N88892 and N9747P.
 The airplane also appears frequently in the television series Top Gear, which is filmed at Dunsfold.

 The Jumbo Stay hostel, using a converted 747-200 formerly operated by Singapore Airlines and registered as 9V-SQE, opened at Arlanda Airport, Stockholm in January 2009.
 It closed in March 2025 after the owner declared bankruptcy.

 A former Pakistan International Airlines 747-300 was converted into a restaurant by Pakistan's Airports Security Force in 2017.
 It is located at Jinnah International Airport, Karachi.

 The wings of a 747 have been repurposed as roofs of a house in Malibu, California.

 In 2023, a Boeing 747-412, retired from Lion Air, was turned into a steak restaurant in Bekasi, Indonesia.
 The aircraft had been sitting since 2018 but the construction of the restaurant was delayed due to the COVID-19 pandemic.

 Two used 747-400s were cannibalized to build the Scaled Composites Stratolaunch aircraft.

+In August 2026, two retired Boeing 747s were opened as luxury hotel suites within the "1975 Avenue & Hotel" lifestyle resort in Kempas, Johor Bahru, Malaysia.
+The resort features two full-size aircraft—a former Pan Am 747-121 (MSN 19650, Line Number 24, formerly registered as N743PA) and a former Japan Airlines short-range 747SR-146B (MSN 22067, Line Number 431, formerly registered as JA8143)—which were previously stored at Senai International Airport before being disassembled and transported to the hotel site in 2019 for reassembly.
+The interiors of both aircraft were completely gutted to accommodate 18 themed suites and a partially restored cockpit experience.